• Home

 By Cathy Moran

-When this site was young, U.S. Armed Services disclosed that a significant number of service personnel cannot be deployed overseas because of their personal debts.
+When this site was young, U.S. Armed Services disclosed that a significant number of service personnel could not be deployed overseas because they had too much debt.

 The military said that excessive debt both distracts from job performance and makes the G.I. vulnerable to corruption.

-The effect of debt is the same for the rest of us today.
+It’s the same for the rest of us and it’s the same today.

-Civilians buried in debt try, to their credit, to soldier on through debt, reluctant to recognize that they can’t ever pay off the debt they have.
+Civilians buried in bills try, to their credit, to soldier on, reluctant to recognize that they can’t ever pay off the amount they owe.

 They would do well to recognize, as the armed services do, that debt is debilitating.
 It impacts families.
-It sucks energy, optimism, and focus from the debtor.
+It sucks energy, optimism, and focus from the person who owes more than they can comfortably pay.

 Consider gettng a fresh start if debt is interfering with your life.